google/qwix/README.md

 *   Qwix's `QArray` is similar to AQT's `QTensor`, both supporting sub-channel quantization.
-*   The PTQ mode in Qwix has a similar behavior and slightly better performance than the serving mode in AQT, due to the `TransposedQArray` design.
 *   AQT has quantized training support (quantized forwards and quantized backwards), while Qwix's QAT is based on fake quantization, which doesn't improve the training performance.